5 Mistakes to AVOID when Building your New Home

 …and now for your reward – a cute puppy picture – you’re welcome 🙂

-If you need help planning for your new construction project or want to get a second opinion, by all means, fill out the form below and we’ll book a 15-minute Discovery Call to see how we can work together to show off both you and your house in the best light possible.
+If you need help planning for your new construction project or want to get a second opinion, by all means, fill out the form below and we’ll book at 15-minute Discovery Call to see how we can work together to show off both you and your house in the best possible light.

-As a designer, I do this day in and day out, I know the ‘drill’ and the lingo so to speak, and can easily liaison with you and your contractor so that everyone has the right information in a timely manner.
+As a designer, I do this day in and day, I know the ‘drill’ and the lingo so to speak, and can easily liaison with you and your contractor so that everyone has the right information in a timely manner.